JustinLloyd/banderschnappen/readme.md

 Banderschnappen is an interactive Dungeons & Dragons 5e RPG scenario generator powered by Python and OpenAI's ChatGPT API.

 Note that this code does not currently compile.
 It is still in development.
-You're just getting to look inside the sausage factory.
+You're not looking at how the sausage is being made.
+You're getting see how the sausage factory is being constructed that will make the sausages.

+This repo is a work in progress.
+It is not yet ready for use.
+It is not yet ready for testing.
+I am converting a loose set of Jupyter Notebooks into a cohesive Python application.
+I am also adding a lot of new features and functionality.
+They will be read when they're ready.

 ![Screenshot of Banderschnappen](./screenshot-01.png)